Telecominfraproject/oopt-gnpy/README.rst

 The main transmission example will calculate the average signal OSNR and SNR across network elements (transceiver, ROADMs, fibers, and amplifiers) between two transceivers selected by the user.
-Additional details are provided by doing ``transmission_main_example.py -h``.
+Additional details are provided by doing ``gnpy-transmission-example -h``.
 (By default, for the CORONET Global network, it will show the transmission of spectral information between Abilene and Albany)

 This script calculates the average signal OSNR = |OSNR| and SNR = |SNR|.